ericniebler/stl2/review/2010808 Batavia review.md

 RD: p1.2 could be read to dictate that size must be `0`?
 Suggest adding `()` [done]

 AM: 1.3 fix as above [for `ranges::size`]. [done]

+[range.primitives.data]
+AM: Delete p1.3 as p1.4 subsumes it?
+CC: for an empty range 1.3 returns a pointer. p1.4 always returns nullptr for an empty range.
+AM: So whether vector hits 1.3 depends on whether it uses pointers or fancy iterators?
+CC: yes.
+This helps it match the result of calling `begin()`.
+AM: I read this to say the opposite.
+Having iterators as pointers would ensure that I get something different.
+Group: Strike p1.3 [struck what is now p1.2]